capsulephp/comparison/README.md

 some AWDI containers.

-Below you will find code for the scenario using Auryn, League Container, Illuminate Container, and PHP-DI.
-Each container example uses the same [setup](./setup.php) with an `output()` function for inspecting the results.
+Below you will find code for the scenario using Auryn, League Container, Illuminate Container, PHP-DI, and Symfony Dependency Injection.
+Each container example uses the same[setup](./setup.php) with an `output()` function for inspecting the results.

 ### Capsule